citp/privacy-policy-historical/h/he/hed/hedgeaccordingly.com.md

-> *The following text is extracted and transformed from the hedgeaccordingly.com privacy policy that was archived on 2015-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151122005323id_/http%3A//hedgeaccordingly.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hedgeaccordingly.com privacy policy that was archived on 2017-02-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170222211537id_/https%3A//hedgeaccordingly.com/privacy-policy) for the most accurate reproduction.*

-# – Privacy Policy
+# HEDGE #WallSt » Hedge Accordingly.com Privacy Policy

+**Please familiarize yourself with our Policy’s below.**

+NO content/analysis/charts/data provided within the pages of “HedgeAccordingly.com” constitutes investment advice.
+The Owner/affiliates of HedgeAccordingly.com are not financial advisors, do not recommend the purchase of any stock, option, futures contract or offer advice on the suitability of any trade or investment for that matter.
+Actions you take as a consequence of any analysis, opinion conveyed or advertisement within the pages of HedgeAccordingly.com and or TFP chat forum are YOUR sole responsibility and at YOUR discretion.
+Users of HedgeAccordingly.com should not assume that the methods, techniques, or indicators presented by in the user generated chat forum will be profitable or that they will not result in losses.
+Any content, methodologies or techniques disseminated within “HedgeAccordingly.com” is to be used for educational purposes only.
+HedgeAccordingly.com takes no responsibility of the accuracy of information contained on any site linking to and

-This Privacy Policy governs the manner in which Hedge AccordingLy collects, uses, maintains and discloses information collected from users (each, a “User”) of the [http://www.hedgeaccordingly.com](http://www.hedgeaccordingly.com/) website (“Site”).
+This Privacy Policy governs the manner in which Hedge AccordingLy collects, uses, maintains and discloses information collected from users (each, a “User”) of the [https://www.hedgeaccordingly.com](https://www.hedgeaccordingly.com/) website (“Site”).

 ### Personal identification information